 IUCN:

 MU: A few weeks ago, the IUCN were encouraging groups like us to become members so that they would have more support fighting falconry issues.
-I am not sure what the cost would be as they charge groups a fee per member and we don’t have members so I would have to check that out.
+I am not sure what the cost would be as they charge groups a fee per member and we don’t have members, so I would have to check that out.

 MU: IAF are keen to have us attend an IUCN meeting at ADIHEX in September and I thought it would be best for our chairman to attend.